-New projects for FY05 include: the replacement of the computer mainframe; additional staff training; updated member information for the Accounting Division; a review of the Reciprocal System benefit processing; the creation of a power point presentation for the Field Service Division; and an E-mail information study.
-Several of the FY04 projects will also carry over into FY05.
+The operational plan for FY05 included: the replacement of the computer mainframe; additional staff training; updated member information for the Accounting Division; a review of the Reciprocal System benefit processing; the creation of a power point presentation for the Field Service Division; and an E-mail information study.
+Several of the FY05 projects will also carry over into FY06.